 - Serious and embarrassing cosmetic problems

-Some of the most common health issues beauty technicians/professionals develop include the following:
+Some health issues beauty technicians/professionals develop include the following:

 - Blood-borne infections

-There are numerous ways you can sustain a beauty treatment injury and many people ask us “can you sue a beauty salon” when an incident happens and the answer is yes, with the most common causes being as follows:
+There are numerous ways you can sustain a beauty treatment injury and many people ask us “Can you sue a beauty salon?” when an incident happens and the answer is yes, with some causes being as follows:

-- Faulty and/or damaged equipment: Beauty salons/establishments use specialist equipment which are needed to carry out specific procedures.
-The equipment generates heat and is powered by electricity which puts clients/customers are greater risk of suffering a burn or an electric shock.
+- Faulty and/or damaged equipment: Beauty salons/establishments use specialist equipment which is needed to carry out specific procedures.
+The equipment generates heat and is powered by electricity which puts clients/customers at greater risk of suffering a burn or an electric shock.
 A beauty salon must assess the risks and ensure that all equipment is correctly maintained.
-Should you suffer an injury as a result of having been treated with damaged or faulty equipment, you would be entitled to file a burn injury claim or other type of injury and be awarded the right level of compensation
+Should you suffer an injury as a result of having been treated with damaged or faulty equipment, you would be entitled to file a burn injury claim or another type of injury and be awarded the right level of compensation.

 It is a beauty technician’s responsibility to read all manufacturer’s guidelines and instructions before using a beauty product or treatment on clients.
 They are obliged to carry out a “test patch” before using a chemical peel.
 This “test patch” must be done on an area of skin that is not “visible” and the treatment should only continue once technicians are satisfied there is no allergic reaction.